What can you do to prevent Inheritance Forgery?

-The big three for who has access and ability to commit inheritance fraud are sadly those closest to the person being conned.
-Relatives, carers and attorneys are the most usual culprits, though of course, most do not.
+The big three for those who have access and the ability to commit inheritance fraud are sadly those closest to the person being conned.
+Relatives, carers, and attorneys are the most usual culprits, though of course, most do not.

-A relative can be a problem if, in the duty of being executor, the person feels shafted, entitled to more than just the headache of dealing with the paperwork, or if they have a personal grudge against certain other members of the family who were named in the will.
-Keep an eye out for irregularities or odd behaviour from anyone who receives an usually large piece of the pie considering their relationship to the deceased.
+A relative can be a problem if in the duty of being executor, the person feels shafted, entitled to more than just the headache of dealing with the paperwork, or if they have a personal grudge against certain other members of the family who were named in the will.
+Keep an eye out for irregularities or odd behavior from anyone who receives a usually large piece of the pie considering their relationship to the deceased.

-The last potential person whoncould be mismanaging things with regard to a will is a lawyer.
-There are many lawyers who have had long-standing powers-of-attorney over a client who have been accused of mismanagement of funds and assets during the deceased’s lifetime.
+The last potential person who could be mismanaging things concerning a Will is a lawyer.
+Many lawyers have had long-standing powers of attorney over a client who has been accused of mismanagement of funds and assets during the deceased’s lifetime.